b0x3n/system16/README.md

 You can view a live demo [here](https://b0x3n.github.io/system16/)

-It might not look like there's much going on but there there is.
+It might not look like there's much going on, but there is.

 If you check the demo you'll be presented with a simple looking display that looks similar to a terminal, there's a blinking cursor and you can input a string of text and hit return and whatever you input will be echo'd back to you, nothing special.